Ngā tāware me te hara tāware

 • a mobile phone provider, like One NZ.

-They’ll ask you to give them remote access to your PC or device, claiming they need to repair an issue, or install a software update or an app on it.
+They’ll ask you to give them remote access to your PC or , claiming they need to repair an issue, or install a software update or an on it.
 Their goal is to try to gain access to the private information you hold on your device, like your financial information.

 Learn more about scam calls